mertenats/Security/wifi_probe_request_scanner/README.md

 # Wi-Fi Probe Request Scanner
 This script scans and logs all the Wi-Fi Probe Requests emitted by any Wi-Fi devices in the neighbourhood.

+Data collected :
+ - Wi-Fi MAC address
+ - Manufacturer of the Wi-Fi adapter
+ - SSID of your Wi-Fi access point
+ - Signal strength

 ## Requirements
 Several packages are required to be installed in order to execute the Wi-Fi Probe Request Scanner.